Stability-AI/StableStudio/README.md

 - We removed [DreamStudio](https://dreamstudio.ai)-specific branding.

-- All "over-the-wire" API calls have been replaced by a [plugin system](./packages/stablestudio-plugin/README.md) which allows you to easily swap out the back-end.
+- StableStudio is now packaged as a tauri application

-  - With a little bit of TypeScript, you can [create your own plugin](./packages/stablestudio-plugin/README.md) and use StableStudio with any back-end you want!
+- All "over-the-wire" API calls have been replaced by a [ComfyUI](https://github.com/comfyanonymous/ComfyUI) backend.

 - We removed Stability-specific account features such as billing, API key management, etc.